thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 });
 ```

-When providing your own model, **you must provide an explicit scale**.
+When providing our own model, **we must provide an explicit scale**.

 [See the API documentation for a model definition here](/documentation/api/constructor#parameters).

 ### Upscaling

-You can upscale an image with the following code:
+We can upscale an image with the following code:

 ```javascript
 upscaler.upscale('/path/to/image').then(img => {